den-sol/arkanoid/README.md

 # arkanoid

-I love this game and wanted to recreate it as a browser project.
+I love this game and wanted to buld it myself.
 This implementation is built with TypeScript and OOP approach.

 ![Arkanoid gameplay](./gameplay.gif)